-With the transfer window shortly set to re-open, plenty of players will expect to be on the move.
-However, given the current global climate, not every club will be willing to splash the cash.
+With the transfer window back open, plenty of players will be on the move this summer.
+However, with several clubs tightening their belts in the current climate, not every chairman will be willing to splash the cash.

 Previous club: Trabzonspor